-The IRHA promotes rainwater harvesting as an effective and sustainable solution in the face of lack of water, natural disasters such as floods and droughts, which weaken the ecosystems and communities.
+IRHA promotes rainwater harvesting as an effective and sustainable solution in the face of water shortages and floods, which weaken ecosystems and communities.

-IRHA will participate in the 11th Rainwater Harvesting and Management Symposium to be held from 12-14 Nov.
-2018 (Brazil) organized by ABCMAC.
-This forum has been held since 1999 and has made it possible to convince the local population of rainwater harvesting and authorities to build more than 1 million reservoirs across the country.
+IRHA participated in the 11th Rainwater Harvesting and Management Symposium organized by ABCMAC.
+This forum, held since 1999, has led to the Brazilian authorities building more than one million rainwater harvesting reservoirs across their country.

 IRHA participated in the 41st WEDC International Conference, co-hosted with Egerton University, on Egerton main campus in Kenya.
 The conference is a valued and respected platform for reflection, debate and exchange of knowledge and ideas on water and saitation issues that are rooted in practice.

 After 6 months of project, We are happy to announce that the Blue School of Trapiche Bajo and 1 Health centre are now completed .
 More water, better water will make students and staff healthier.
 This initiative will potentially disseminate in the future as authorities understood the benefits of harvesting rain.
 Thank you to the support of Foundation Hirzel, Cologny, Collonge Bellerive, Lancy, Plan les Ouates, Puplinge and the industrial services of Terre Sainte and Neighborhoods (SITSE).